A classic fall favorite gets a fruity upgrade with juicy blueberries.Yield: 1 loaf

 - Stir blueberries into remaining batter and spoon over batter already in pan.
 Spread evenly.

-- Bake until a toothpick inserted into center comes out clean, about 60-65 minutes.
+- Bake until a toothpick inserted into center comes out clean, about 60 to 65 minutes.

 - Cool in pan on a rack for 10 minutes.
 Turn out onto rack and cool completely.